open-education-hub/methodology/description.md

 ### Practical Sessions

-Practical sessions are represented by hands-on activities that learners perform in order to acquire practical experience.
+Practical sessions are represented by hands-on activities that learners perform in order to acquire experience.
-These activities are typically supervized by a teacher that proposes the practical exercices and evaluates the learner's performance.
+These activities are typically supervised by a teacher that proposes the practical exercises and evaluates the learner's performance.
-The purpose of the evaluation is mainly to provide constructive feedback, as opposed to grading the student.
+The purpose of the evaluation is mainly to provide feedback as opposed to grading the student.

-Instances of practical sessions are represented by laboratories, seminars or workshops.
+Instances of practical sessions are represented by lab sessions, seminars or workshops.
 The format of a practical session may include:

-- theoretical and practical explanations offered by the teacher.
+- theoretical explanations and practical examples offered by the teacher
-- practical activities performed by the learners.
+- practical activities performed by the learners
-- debates and discussions between students and teacher or between students themselves regarding specific topics.
+- debates and discussions between students and teacher or between students themselves regarding specific topics
-- feedback from the teacher or peers.
+- feedback from the teacher or peers

+Teacher preference, institutional recommendations and implementation specifics dictate:

+- which types of practical sessions are used
-The presence and length of each of these activities during a practical session is influenced by the preference of the teacher.
+- length of a practical session instance
+- format of a practical session

 As such, the educational materials used as support for the practical sessions should offer the flexibility of being tailored depending on the teacher's needs.
 At the same time, they should be usable in the absence of a teacher as standalone learning materials for self-taught individuals that want to learn by themselves.

-To meet these constraints, educational materials for practical sessions should abide to the following format.
-A practical sessions is comprised of a series of concepts that the learner must assimilate.
+A practical session is comprised of a series of concepts that the learner must assimilate.
 A concept must contain:

-- a brief theoretical description (which may contain links to more broader explanations) by using reading and media materials.
+- a brief theoretical description (which may contain links to broader explanations) by using reading, media, and, potentially, slide materials
-- one or more practical exemplifications of the described concept by using demos.
+- one or more practical exemplifications of the described concept by using demos
-- one or more tutorials where the learner makes the first steps in applying the described concept.
+- one or more tutorials where the learner makes the first steps in applying the described concept
-- one or more quizzes regarding some aspects of what has been presented so far.
+- one or more quizzes regarding some aspects of what has been presented so far
-- one or more drills where the learner applies the presented concept.
+- one or more drills where the learner applies the presented concept

-There is no enforcement on the order in which the above content types should be present in the concept layout, because that depends on the nature of the presented concept.
+There is no enforcement on the order in which the above content types should appear in the concept layout because that depends on the nature of the presented concept.
-However, we do recommend that the content types are mingled toghether so that the learner's attention is kept alive.
+However, we do recommend that the content types are mingled together so that the learner's attention is kept alive.
 For example, having a large theoretical description or a large demo may bore some students.
 To avoid that, quizzes, drills and tutorials may be sprinkled throught the concept layout to assure more engagement.

-Ideally, each practical activity (quiz, tutorial, drill) would be automatically evaluated and feedback would be instantly generated, if possible.
+Ideally, each practical activity (quiz, tutorial, drill) would be automatically evaluated and feedback would be instantly generated.
-For example, in computer programming courses, where drills and tutorials are typically comprised of writting programs, a checker should also accompany them.
+For example, in computer programming courses, where drills and tutorials are typically comprised of writing programs, a checker should also accompany them.
 Quizzes, if employed, are automatically checked for correctness.
 Therefore, for humanitarian fields of study such as history or philosophy, we recommend using quizzes instead of drills as a form of practical activity.